 If you’re looking for a Hawaiian vacation like in the movies then the north shore is the perfect pick for you.
 Home to legendary beaches like The Pipeline and Sunset Beach where gigantic 30 foot waves crash down on the white sand beaches for most of the winter months, and because of this you can expect to find a surfing competition almost every weekend.
 The Oahu north shore is home to some of the most reputable and distinguished surfing competitions, like the Quiksilver Eddie Aikau Memorial Big Wave Contest.
 When the summer hits, the tides calm down and allow for unparalleled snorkeling and diving along the expansive stretch of beaches.
-If being in the water isn’t your thing, the Oahu north shore has plenty more to offer; let’s take a look!.
+If being in the water isn’t your thing, the Oahu north shore has plenty more to offer; let’s take a look!

 This historic surf town is your portal to North Shore Oahu.
 Located just an hour from Waikiki, you can expect a true Hawaiian experience.
 The town is riddled with surf shops, unique stores, and unexpected delicacies that you won’t want to miss.
 It is home to Matsumoto Shave Ice.
 In business since 1951, Matsumoto Shave Ice has made a name for itself with their beautiful shaved ice with a twist!
 You can choose to add ice cream, azuki beans, or both to make this a truly special dessert.
 Head over to their menu to see the amazing combinations they have concocted.
-It is also home to Haleiwa Ali’i Beach
+It is also home to Haleiwa Ali’i Beach Park.
+Enjoy an afternoon picnic on the expansive grass field and top the day off with a pick up volleyball game.
+Always wanted to learn how to surf?
+Uncle Bryan’s Sunset Suratt Surf Academy offer surf lessons for people of all skill levels, groups and individuals.

 North Shore Farmers Markets